 Of course, there are many instances where broken bones may occur, however, all these instances take a certain amount of force to break strong and healthy bones.
 For this reason, automobile accidents remain one of the top reasons for broken bone injuries in the United States.

 Broken Arm Treatment

 Whenever an individual suspects a broken bone injury has occurred, they should seek immediate medical attention, in some cases broken bones can be life-threatening.
 It is not uncommon for badly broken bones to require surgery to completely immobilize a bone, of course, a cast or splint are more commonly seen.
 Some treatment methods for broken bones include:

 - Prescribed medication (anti-inflammatory drugs, painkillers and muscle relaxants)

 The severity of the break will determine the time it will take for the bone to heal completely.
 It will also determine the time it takes to regain full range of motion once again.
 In most cases, an individual will regain the full range of motion as they possessed prior to the occurrence of the accident.

 If you or a loved one has sustained a broken arm during an accident, you may be eligible to receive compensation for your losses and damages.
 Speaking with an experienced personal injury attorney can help you discover if you are eligible to receive compensation for injuries sustained during your accident.

 At Jonathan Perkins Injury Lawyers, we are dedicated to protecting the rights of Connecticut citizens, and have a proven track record for helping individuals like you obtain the MAXIMUM compensation they are entitled to receive.

-For more information about how our Connecticut personal injury attorneys can help you with your case, or to schedule a free no-obligation consultation, contact us at 1-800-PERKINS (outside of Connecticut, call 203-397-1283 ,) and a member of our intake team will gather the information for your case and refer you to one of our highly qualified personal injury lawyers.
+For more information about how our Connecticut personal injury attorneys can help you with your case, or to schedule a free no-obligation consultation, contact us at 800-PERKINS and a member of our intake team will gather the information for your case and refer you to one of our highly qualified personal injury lawyers.